About Cat Lane

-In 2006 I set up my foundation course on canine nutrition, offering objective and factual information to a public often confused by dogfood company hype, veterinary bias and raw diet stridency.
+In 2006 I set up my foundation course on canine nutrition, offering objective and factual information to a public often confused by dog food company hype, veterinary bias and raw diet stridency.
 This has been a very successful and popular programme.
-In addition I teach the online course Practical Herbalism for Common Canine Conditions, and for those interested in going deeper into canine nutrition, the very popular Canine Dietary Formulation course, in which students learn to use the NRC (National Research Council) nutrient guidelines for dogs, to formulate balanced diets for adult dogs..
-The course outlines may be viewed right on this site, here.
+In addition I teach the online course Practical Herbalism for Common Canine Conditions, and for those interested in going deeper into canine nutrition, the very popular Canine Dietary Formulation course, in which students learn to use the NRC (National Research Council) nutrient guidelines for dogs, to formulate balanced diets for adult dogs.
+The course outlines may be viewed here.

-I am deeply committed to bringing core knowledge to the general public, to assisting dog lovers in their quest for better health, , and to ensure people understand that there are options available to them.
+I am deeply committed to bringing core knowledge to the general public, to assisting dog lovers in their quest for better health, and to ensure people understand that there are options available to them.
 Education is key.
 My deepest truth is that health is multifactorial and often mysterious; that we start with the science we have and remain open to innovation.
 We do the very best we can with what is available to us.
 I strive to empower people with options and knowledge.
 My ethic is to leave no stone unturned in helping the difficult cases I often deal with, and to enhance my own knowledge indefinitely.